Countly/countly-sdk-web/README.md

 ## Integrating Countly SDK in your projects with salt

-As this origin SDK cannot work with salt, So need to fixe.
-You can check out the branch at https://github.com/leewenbil/countly-sdk-web/tree/add-salt, then you can also reach the minified SDK [countly.with.salt.min.js](https://github.com/leewenbil/countly-sdk-web/blob/add-salt/lib/countly.with.salt.min.js)
+As this origin SDK cannot work with salt, So need to do some improvements.
+You can check out the branch at https://github.com/leewenbil/countly-sdk-web/tree/add-salt, then you can also reach the minified SDK [countly.with.salt.min.js](https://github.com/leewenbil/countly-sdk-web/blob/add-salt/lib/countly.min.js)

 ## Security